mozilla/fx-private-relay/docs/translations.md

 ### Managing Languages and Translations

-Mozilla uses [Pontoon][pontoon] to identify supported languages and coordinate translation work.
+Mozilla uses [Pontoon][pontoon] to identify supported languages and coordinate translations.
 [Volunteer translation teams][pt-teams] coordinate their own translation work.
-They set translation standards and decide which projects to support.
+They set standards and decide which projects to support.

-Locale codes identify translation teams.
-Many teams identifiers are a language code (such as "`fr`" for [French][pt-fr], or `"scn"` for [Sicilian][pt-scn]).
+Language tags identify translation teams.
+Many team identifiers are a language code (such as "`fr`" for [French][pt-fr], or `"scn"` for [Sicilian][pt-scn]).
 Other teams use a language-plus-region code, such as `"es-ES"` for [Spanish spoken in Spain][pt-es-ES].
 A longer code is `"ca-valencia"` for